hgzech/mobile_aat_setup/README.md

 package ID (so you can upload your own version of the app to the Playstore) and links the app to your google Firebase account.

 Adjust the paths in the following lines so they point to the path where you want to store the mobile AAT app and to the path of the google-services.json that you downloaded from firebase.
-Next run those four lines with python:
+Next run those four lines with python.
+To open python, go into your Terminal and type python or python3:

 ``` python
 from mobile_aat_setup.setup import setup_aat